-- 12.5 The switchroom should be sized such that it can accommodate the CCP interface box in addition to all other apparatus required for the connection.
-In order that the ICP may make sufficient provision within the switchroom at design stage, the Connection Control Panel (CCP) interface box should be assumed to be a wall-mounted panel with external dimensions of 380mm high x 600mm wide x 210mm deep. - 12.6 The interface box has bottom-entry cable glands and a full-sized front door hinged on the right (when viewed from the front). - 12.7 We have produced standard drawings to assist ICP understanding of the termination arrangements to our standard interface panel.
-These are available via our website and can be identified by the prefix letters '132CCP'.
+- 13.5 The switchroom should be sized such that it can accommodate the CCP interface box in addition to all other apparatus required for the connection.
+In order that the ICP may make sufficient provision within the switchroom at design stage, the Connection Control Panel (CCP) interface box should be assumed to be a wall-mounted panel with external dimensions of 380mm high x 600mm wide x 210mm deep. - 13.6 The interface box has bottom-entry cable glands and a full-sized front door hinged on the right (when viewed from the front). - 13.7 We have produced standard drawings to assist ICP understanding of the termination arrangements to our standard interface panel.

+These are available via the following links;